jtablesaw/tablesaw/docs/Plotting.md

-# Plotting
+# JavaScript Plots

 We're retiring the existing plotting code in Tablesaw.
-It will be deprecated in the .20 release.
+It will be deprecated in the .20.1 release.
 For doing quick, basic, exploratory visualizations the plotting library served its purpose, but it fell far short of what the best visualization tools provide.
 Unfortunately, none of those tools are written in Java.

 And so, we're switching to a new framework, which provides a Java wrapper around the Plot.ly open source Javascript visualization library.
 The advantages are huge; these are among the most important: